aregtech/areg-sdk/docs/DEVELOP.md

         // it is a connection status of HelloWorld service if (isConnected)
         {
-            // we've got connection, can start sending requests and subscribe on attributes, broadcasts and responses.
+            // we've got a connection, can start sending requests and subscribe on attributes, broadcasts and responses.
         }
         else
         {